Rent your very own Mediterranean paradise

 Islamlar (20 minutes)

-Traditional mountain village with trout restaurants and 2 traditional water-powered gristmills.
+Traditional mountain village with trout restaurants and two traditional water-powered gristmills.
 Head left on the Bezirgan road toward Kalkan.
-At first junction turn right (signposted Fethiye and Mugla).
-At next junction (there are some small shops here) bear right, away from Fethiye/Mugla road.
+At first junction continue straight on - not down to Kalkan.
+At next junction (there are some small shops here) bear right.
 There's a small sign pointing to Islamlar and other villages.
-Climb up and down and up and up and up hill, ignoring left turn to villages of Uzumlu etc. For the most "authentic" restaurant, park in the village in front of the old shop, next to a working mill, and walk down the lane to Cift Restoran.
-Check out the big tree with a water tap sticking out of it.
-The tap really works; try turning on the water!
+Climb up and down and up and up the hill, ignoring the left turn to villages of Uzumlu etc. For the most "authentic" restaurant, park in the village next to a working mill and walk down the lane to Ciftlik Restoran.
+Check out the big tree next to the mill with a water tap sticking out of it.
+Try turning the spigot!

 Roman aqueduct

 The aqueduct used to carry water from the mountains to the port of Patara and a stretch is almost perfectly preserved.
 The site is virtually unknown and little visited except by intrepid local expats as part of walks through the area.
-To reach it, drive through Yesilkoy and turn left into the new bypass (due to be completed in 2008).
-Drive along the bypass until a dirt lane crosses it.
-Turn right onto the lane and climb the hill for about 1.5km.
+To reach it, drive along the new road to Fethiye above Kalkan.
+When you reach the bottom of the hill, turn left onto a dirt lane and climb the hill for about 1.5km.
 The aqueduct is on the left.
 There are stunning views of the sea from a path skirting the hillside.

 Saklikent (30 minutes)